Evelyne Gebhardt

-Evelyne Gebhardt (born 19 January 1954) is a German politician who served as a Member of the European Parliament (MEP) from 1994 to 2022.
+Evelyne Marie-Thérèse Gebhardt (born 19 January 1954) is a German politician who served as a Member of the European Parliament (MEP) from 1994 to 2022.
 She is a member of the Social Democratic Party of Germany, part of the Party of European Socialists.

 Her main interests are bio-ethics, consumer protection and citizens' rights.

 Early life and education

 Gebhardt was born in a suburb of Paris.
 Her father was an industrial chimney sweeper and her mother worked as a translator for Kodak.

 After graduating from Lycée Lamartine in 1972, Gebhardt became the first in her family to go to university.
 She studied at the University Paris Diderot, the University of Tübingen and the University of Stuttgart, studying linguistics, political science and political economy.
 She subsequently worked as a freelance translator, and moved to Germany in 1975.
 Since 1992 she has been Chair of the Working Group of Social-Democratic Women.
 After working in local politics with the SPD, she took out German nationality in 1993, which allowed her to stand for elected office.

 In 1999, Gebhardt was awarded the Federal Cross of Merit (with ribbon).